ministryofjustice/moj-frontend/docs/components/search/_overview.md

 They need to have at least 1 piece of identifying information, for example a reference number.

-This component can also be used to [search a whole service in the primary navigation component](https://design-patterns.service.justice.gov.uk/components/primary-navigation/).
+This component can also be used in the [primary navigation component to search a whole service](https://design-patterns.service.justice.gov.uk/components/primary-navigation/).

 ### When not to use